Online Continual Adaptation with Active Self-Training: Theoretical Analysis

 \end{corollary}

-From Corollary~\ref{cor:regretgeneral}, we show the regret is of $O({\alpha^*}^{1/3} V_T^{1/3} T^{2/3} + {\alpha^*}T),$ suggesting that the OSAMD algorithm is comparable to the optimal in hindsight with only $O(\alpha^* T)$ bias, which is the best we can hope to achieve.
-Besides, recall the average regret lower bound of traditional algorithms is $\Omega(V_T^{1/3}T^{2/3})$.
-As $\alpha^*$ is often much small and negligible, the convergent rate is still faster than algorithms without self-adaptation.
+Since $C_T$ is assumed to be a constant.
+Therefore, from Corollary~\ref{cor:regretgeneral}, we show the regret is of $O(V_T^{1/3} T^{2/3} + {\alpha^*}T),$ suggesting that the OSAMD algorithm is comparable to the optimal in hindsight with only $O(\alpha^* T)$ bias, which is the best we can hope to achieve.
+Besides, recall the regret lower bound of traditional algorithms is $\Omega(V_T^{1/3}T^{2/3})$.
+As $\alpha^*$ is often much small and negligible, the convergent rate is still aligned with the theoretical lower bound.
 Thus, we can claim that OSAMD can still adapt well to the changing environment.

-\textbf{Remark:} The $\alpha^*$ bias can not be eschewed for any self-adaptive algorithms with limited labeled data.
+\paragraph{Remark} The $\alpha^*$ bias can not be eschewed for any self-adaptive algorithms with limited labeled data.
 For instance, if all the data are on the margin of $v_t$, then the mistake probability is at least $\alpha^*/2R$.
 Since labeled data is limited, we could assume that number of unlabeled data is of $\Omega(T).$ Then the pseudolabel errors are of $\Omega(\alpha^* T/2R),$ which leads to $\Omega(\alpha^* T/2R)$ mistake feedbacks.
 Therefore, it is easy to prove that the dynamic regret suffers from an $\Omega(\alpha^* T/2R)$ term, which is aligned with the term of $O(\sigma^{-1}\alpha^* T)$ in Corollary~\ref{cor:regretgeneral}.